Reusing Previous Computations

 self.children_dirty = False

-Now that we have all three parts of the dirty flag done, you should be able to run your browser and test it on this page.
+Now that we have all three parts of the dirty flag done, you should be able to run your browser and test it on this chapter’s page.
 Even when you edit text or call innerHTML, you shouldn’t see any assertion failures.
 Work incrementally and test often—it makes debugging easier.

 Now that the children_dirty flag works correctly, we can rely on it to avoid redundant work.
 If children isn’t dirty, we don’t need to recreate the BlockLayout children: